MJ is not like any other jukebox musical based on

 Bane Griffith) teenage Michael (Erik Hamilton) and the one in 1992 (Jamall

 Fields-Green).
-All were brilliant, believable and seemed to have the energy of
+All are brilliant, believable and seemed to have the energy of

 the performer.
 We got the signature sound, look at each stage, moonwalk, high pitched vocal injections

 and even an elevated talking voice.
-At times Jamall’s high toned voice was soft and difficult
+At times Jamall’s high voice was soft and difficult

 to understand but the singing, the portal of the child-like persona and dancing made up for it.